welpo/tabi/content/blog/mastering-tabi-settings/index.md

 - `id`: The unique identifier for your analytics service.
 This varies based on the service:
   - For GoatCounter, it's the code chosen during signup.
 Self-hosted instances of GoatCounter don't require this field.
   - For Umami, it's the website ID.
-  - For Plausible, it's either the random script name without the extension (e.g. `"pa-XXXXXX"`) or the domain name (legacy mode).
+  - For Plausible, it's either:
+    - **New format** (Plausible v3.1.0+): The random script name without the extension (e.g. `"pa-XXXXXX"`).
+Find this in your Plausible dashboard under Settings → Website Details → Script name.
+    - **Legacy format**: Your domain name (e.g. `"example.com"`).
+Use this if you need to send stats to multiple dashboards simultaneously, as the new format doesn't support this feature.
+See [Plausible's script update guide](https://plausible.io/docs/script-update-guide) for details.

 - `self_hosted_url`: Optional.
 Use this field to specify the URL for self-hosted instances of your chosen analytics service.
 The base URL differs based on your specific setup.
 Some examples:
   - For GoatCounter: `"https://stats.example.com"`